 The center, which has been open for six years, is located on the property of the Islander Resort and is accessible from Wednesday through Sunday.

 4. Discover a Hidden Sandbar

-Islamorada and the adjacent area of White Harbor Channel are among the few places where you can get your Robinson Caruso on.
-Your own private island awaits for you to discover at low tide.
+Islamorada and the adjacent area of White Harbor Channel are among the few places where you can truly get your Robinson Caruso on.
+Your own private island waits for you to discover it at low tide.